 What is potato soup:

-It is a popular comfort food enjoyed in many countries worldwide, particularly in Ireland.
+This delicious Irish potato soup is a popular comfort food enjoyed in many countries worldwide, particularly in Ireland.
 It can be served as a creamy and smooth puree like this soup or chunky and hearty with pieces of potatoes and other vegetables.

-Best potatoes for soup:
+Best potatoes for this soup:

-- Red and New potatoes have a slightly sweet flavor and firm waxy texture, making them ideal for chunky potato soups.
+- Red and New potatoes have a slightly sweet flavor and firm, waxy texture, making them ideal for chunky potato soups.

 Recipe variations: